Curtiss Wright (CW) Dividend Report

 Management Team

 Curtiss-Wright’s leadership team has shown a steady hand over the past several years, guiding the company through market cycles, strategic acquisitions, and operational shifts with consistent execution.
 At the helm is Lynn Bamford, who took over as CEO in 2021.
-Her background in defense and mission-critical technologies fits well with the company’s core segments, and her leadership has been marked by a focus on both innovation and margin expansion.
+Her background in defense and mission-critical technologies fits well with the company’s core segments, and her leadership has been marked by a clear focus on both innovation and margin expansion.

 Valuation and Stock Performance